srv48/ytmusic_wrapped/README.md

 <br>
 <br>
 Your report will be available in report.html and report.dat.
 Note that it usually takes less than 1 minute to complete a report.
 However `-d` option can increase this.
+An HTML file with a report formatted like the image above will be generated in the same folder as the script.
+If you want the font to look correct, you'll have to download and install the Roboto and Product Sans fonts.